14 Kid-Tastic Things To Do In Osaka, Japan For Your Next Family Holiday

 Overall, USJ presents a good mix of child-friendly and thrilling rides, depending on what your kid’s appetite for adrenaline is.
 And although single-rider queues typically move faster, we don’t recommend opting for convenience or efficiency at the expense of being separated from your kids on the ride.

 Instead, what we do recommend is securing a Universal Express Pass that allows you and your family to jump the queue for select rides.
-They’re available on Klook from $119.75.
+They’re available on Klook from $79.59.
+Click here for the regular admission tickets, starting from $73.

 Pro-tip #1: We strongly encourage you to get your Area Timed Entry Ticket via the USJ app before arriving at the park.
 These tickets are essential, granting you access to popular and often crowded zones, like Nintendo World, at an allotted time.
 Once you’re in the park, navigate to the “attraction timed entry ticket” option on the USJ app to secure your entry timeslot.
 However, do beware these tickets are competitive and time slots sell out really quickly!